sf-wdi-15/notes/week_04_auth_orm/day_3_bootstrap/dawn_review/README.md

 # Concepts Review

+#### UPDATE 12-10-14:
+*If you'd like to review the code we worked on together in class (books app with associated authors, teachers example), I've moved it to a [separate repository here on GitHub called "associations_examples"](https://github.com/sf-wdi-15/associations_examples).*

 We've thrown a lot of new information at you this week.
 So let's take a moment to review.

 ## Sequelize